Sticky Faith at Minnehaha Academy

 Instead he entered into the place of doubt alongside her, allowing her to process her questions and acknowledging that there were some things he couldn’t answer.

 “Mr. Hoffner told me that questions allow us to delve deeper into faith because they require us to search out answers through prayer or reading the Bible,” Ava shares.
 He also warned her that she wouldn’t find answers to every single question: if we understood all things completely, faith—that is, trust—would be unnecessary.

 “My questions have taught me to never stop seeking answers,” Ava shared in her graduation Baccalaureate speech.
 “By seeking answers we grow in faith.”
 The very process forces us to come face to face with the God who is, as opposed to the incomplete and weak images of God passed down by culture or influenced by our own biases.

-Today Ava studies Biomedical Sciences at Liberty University.
+Today Ava studies Biomedical Sciences.
 Instead of being afraid of the questions that her studies might stir up, she has learned to lean into them and ask, what is God trying to tell us?